-Best Crankbait Rod – How to Choose the Right Rod
+Best Crankbait Rods 2018 – How to Choose the Right Rod

 Which fishing rod you choose can either help you or hinder you.
 The best crankbait rod should match the size of lure you are using and the line strength that suits the size fish you are fishing for.

 Crankbaits require a bit more backbone from a rod than say a regular spinning rod setup.
 Having enough power in the rod blank and the correct rod action is paramount to getting the best out of your crankbait fishing.

 Although you can use a spinning rod the majority of fishermen will choose to use a baitcasting rod.
 A baitcast reel is a lot easier to use when cranking in large crankbaits.
 Spend a day crankbait fishing with a spinning setup and your wrist, arms and shoulders will kow all about it.

 Best Crankbait Rod 2018